Amber Alert issued for missing six-year-old boy in Quebec

 An Amber Alert has been issued for a missing six-year-old boy named Louka Fredette in Saint-Eustache, Que., northwest of Montreal.

-Quebec provincial police say they believe he is with 41-year-old Ugo Fredette.
+Quebec provincial police say they believe he is with 41-year-old Ugo Fredette, who may be driving a white Ford van with licence plate FGY3936.

-They do not say how Fredette is connected to the boy.
+Police add that the van has the word "Axon" on the side in red.

-Police say the suspect may be travelling in a white Ford truck with the licence plates FLK5965 or FGY3936.
+They say the boy went missing at about 5:35 p.m.
+Thursday, but do not say how he is connected to the suspect.

 Anyone with information is asked to call 911.